dachande/typo3-bootstrap/README.md

 ## Planned features

-* Switch webserver user from *www-data* to *vagrant* for easier work inside the virtual machine.
 * Re-Provision without clearing the database.
 * Implement **MailHog** as a systemd service instead of using SysVinit.
 * **TYPO3 Surf** for automated deployments.